matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ## Comparison

-### What are the major differences between zkSync 2.0 and optimistic rollups (eg. Arbitrum, Optimism)?
+### What are the major differences between zkSync Era and optimistic rollups (eg. Arbitrum, Optimism)?

 **1) Significantly higher security**